 The more radical Anabaptists took issue with Zwingli and the reformers in Zurich over two issues: the establishment of a state church and infant baptism.
 They held that Christian faith is a conscious and voluntary commitment of the heart.
 Thus, they rejected the coercion of any state church and also rejected infant baptism in favor of the baptism of adult believers.
 The Anabaptists also shaped the formation of the Baptists churches as well as the historic “peace churches,” such as the Quakers and the Mennonites—all of which have been broadly influential in American Christianity.

-During the Reagan era, conservative organizations like the Moral Majority and Concerned Women for America were motivated by what they perceived as a concern for traditional family values.
-As a result, many Evangelicals focused upon issues such as homosexuality, abortion, and the direction of mass media.
-Other currents within Evangelicalism included Sojourners, a group committed to promoting peace and social justice since the 1970s and intentional communities like the Simple Way in Philadelphia, which seeks to reform the faith by adapting traditional monastic practices for a modern context, bringing to the fore issues like caring for creation and challenging systems that oppressed the poor and marginalized.
+During the Reagan era, conservative organizations like the Moral Majority and Concerned Women for America were motivated by what they perceived as a concern for so-called traditional family values.
+As a result, many evangelicals focused on issues such as homosexuality, abortion, and the direction of mass media.
+Other currents within evangelicalism included Sojourners, a group committed to promoting peace and social justice since the 1970s and intentional communities like the Simple Way in Philadelphia, which seeks to reform the faith by adapting traditional monastic practices for a modern context, bringing to the fore issues like caring for creation and challenging systems that oppressed the poor and marginalized.

 The Protestant Reformation, therefore, launched not a Protestant Church, but a Protestant movement—a dynamic movement of many churches, engaged in energetic and ongoing reformation, even today.